How Much is a Shingle Roof Repair?

-You don’t have to replace a shingle is simply cracked or torn, the best way is just repaired it.
+You don't have to replace a cracked or torn shingles, the best way is just repaired it.
 Under the crack, the work starts by applying a thick bead of roofing sealant.
 Press the shingle down and apply a second bead of sealant on top of the crack.
 Then spread the sealant with a putty knife.

 In order to camouflage the repaired cracked shingles, firstly check the gutter for an accumulation of colored granules that have washed down the roof from the shingles.
 Then gather some into a small cup and sprinkle them over the sealant to mask the repair.

 In general, a single torn shingle or a small hole in flashing, you can usually handle with a little DIY experience and some basic tools.
-In other situations, it is necessary to call for a roofer’s expertise, especially if you can’t fix the problem quickly and completely.
+In other situations, it is necessary to call for a roofer's expertise, especially if you can't fix the problem quickly and completely.
 It is advisable to call a pro in as soon as possible because the water damage spreads quickly, even from a small leak.
-In this case, a licensed roofer is best when there are multiple leaks, that it cannot be fixed and managed.
+In this case, a licensed roofer is best when there are multiple leaks to manage.
 If the leak is wicking across framing members or along walls, making it difficult for to trace the actual source, it is the sign that you need to call professional to step in.
 Furthermore, if the repair you made is not holding.
 The leak entails significant damage to roofing surface or flashed areas.
 For the shingles roof repair, it can cost in average $750.